 Bilirubin is a pigment in the liver.
 When this is present in excess or when people have cholesterol, they are prone to problems associated with the gallbladder like bile duct stones, gallstones and inflammation because of these.

 Although gallbladder surgery is a relatively safe procedure, it does have some complications.
-A few of them are listed below.

 A few people are prone to an internal infection post the surgery.
 Sometimes, there might also be a wound.
 The symptoms of an infection may be swelling, redness and increasing pain.
 Pus oozing out from the wound can also happen.
 Consult your doctor about these.
 To control the infection, you might need to take antibiotics.